+Based on the information outlined in this Equality Analysis enter X in column 3 ( Conclusion ) alongside the relevant statement to show your conclusion.
 Decision Definition Conclusion - Mark 'X' below No major change Our analysis demonstrates that the policy is robust.
 The evidence shows no potential for discrimination and we have taken all opportunities to advance equality and foster good relations, subject to continuing monitoring and review.
 If you reach this conclusion, state your reasons and briefly outline the evidence used to support your decision.
-Reason: The scheme has no potential for discrimination in itself, the proposed change only seeks to revert back to a pre-covid state where council tax recovery for CTS residents was in place and would therefore be inline with all other recovery across the borough.
-The council will also seek the most effective recovery for residents and uses the recovery cycle decision tree to help aid that process.
-This means that if a resident is in arrears and a liability order is granted to recover those arrears and no arrangement has been made with the resident, then in the first instance a check for an attachable benefit is completed and an attachment to that benefit submitted.
-This ensures the most manageable payments are made - rather than cases going to enforcement agents where larger instalments may be asked for.
-If no attachable benefit is possible but the resident is working, then an attachment of earnings can be sought.
-And in the last instance a referral to enforcement agents would be made in the final case, all enforcement agents have welfare training and identify where welfare issues are in play and can return debts to the council if they feel it is not the right recovery process for that residents due to vulnerabilities.
-The enforcement agents also have help available to residents, one example is a discretionary fund that they can use to clear or part clear residents' debts where they feel there is a good case to help that resident break the cycle of debt.
-This is their own funds, not council provided.
+Reason: The scheme has no potential for discrimination in itself, by defining a set of rules bases on maximum income and household composition it would be considered fair for all.
+It recognises that those with larger households will have higher needs and therefore higher incomes.
+It recognises that certain benefit incomes are for specific needs and will not be counted towards net weekly income such as many disability benefits and child benefit, in line with the Council Tax Support Scheme.
+It also recognises that different personal statuses need to be taken in to account such as disability status, a disabled resident may have higher needs and therefore a higher income, as mentioned many disabled benefits will be disregarded for the purposes of calculating income and further to that disabled residents will access to the higher rates of maximum income limits before any other resident group.
 X Adjust the proposed change We will take steps to lessen the impact of the proposed change should it adversely impact the Council's ability to meet any of the Public Sector Duties set out under section 4 above, remove barriers or better promote equality.
-We are going to

-Continue the proposed change take action to ensure these opportunities are realised.
-If you reach this conclusion, you must outline the actions you will take in Action Plan in section 5 of the Equality Analysis form We will adopt or continue with the change, despite potential for adverse impact or opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the change.
+We are going to take action to ensure these opportunities are realised.
+If you reach this conclusion, you must outline the actions you will take in Action Plan in section 5 of the Equality Analysis form Continue the proposed change We will adopt or continue with the change, despite potential for adverse impact or opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the change.
 However, we are not planning to implement them as we are satisfied that our project will not lead to unlawful discrimination and there are justifiable reasons to continue as planned.
 If you reach this conclusion, you should clearly set out the justifications for doing this and it must be in line with the duty to have due regard and how you reached this decision.
-Stop or Our change would have adverse effects on one or more protected groups that are not justified and cannot be mitigated. amend the Our proposed change must be stopped or amended. proposed change Will this decision be considered at a scheduled meeting? e.g. Contracts and Meeting title: Commissioning Board (CCB) / Cabinet
+Stop or amend the Our change would have adverse effects on one or more protected groups that are not justified and cannot be mitigated.
+Our proposed change must be stopped or amended.

+proposed

+change

+Will this decision be considered at a scheduled meeting? e.g. Contracts and Meeting title:

+Commissioning Board (CCB) / Cabinet